tempuser324/futureDocs/README.md

 ## Committing to Documentation: [The Template](https://ctodocs.github.io/futureDocs/)!
 This site is the template for the workshop [Committing to Documentation](https://ctodocs.github.io/ctod/), created by Genevieve Havemeyer-King, Alison Rhonemus, and Nick Krabbenhoeft.

+- Making a change with a single line